AvirukBasak/expressjs-auth-api/README.md

 - `email`: The user's email address.
 - `passwd`: The user's password (hashed and securely stored).
-- `btoken`: The token used for backend authentication (constant for each user).
+- `btoken`: Is intended for backend use and remains unique for each user.
+This token should NEVER go to any frontend.
-- `ftoken`: An array of tokens used for frontend authentication (changes on each new authentication).
+- `ftoken`: An array of tokens used for frontend verification (changes on each new authentication).

 ### Usage Guidelines